 Services for older people – Personnel and service provision

-Units providing round-the-clock care have lowered their staffing ratios
+Units for 24-hour care have lowered their staffing ratios

-The minimum staffing ratio stipulated in the Act on Services for Older Persons decreased from 0.65 to 0.6 employees per client on 1 January 2025.
-Two percent of round-the-clock care units fell below the new staffing requirement.
+The minimum staffing ratio stipulated in the Act on Care Services for Older Persons decreased from 0.65 to 0.6 employees per client on 1 January 2025.

-Units have reduced their staffing ratios: the proportion of units with a ratio of at least 0.65 decreased significantly (2024: 94%; 2025: 38%).
-The change is particularly visible in Päijät-Häme, Western Uusimaa, North Karelia and Central Uusimaa, where a ratio of at least 0.65 remained in fewer than one quarter of the units.
+Units have reduced their staffing ratios: the proportion of units with a ratio of at least 0.65 decreased significantly (October 2024: 94 %; October 2025: 38%; April 2026: 35%).
+The change is particularly visible in Päijät-Häme and Western Uusimaa, where a ratio of at least 0.65 remained in fewer than one quarter of the units in April 2026.

-The number of staff in round-the-clock care decreased in all regions
+The number of staff in 24-hour care has decreased in all regions

 In relative terms, the decrease was greatest in North Savo (–13%) and North Ostrobothnia (–13%), and smallest in Helsinki (–2%).
 In absolute numbers, the largest reduction was among practical nurses and basic care workers (–1,404; –5%).
 In relative terms, the largest decreases were among care assistants (–751; –19%) and professionals working in roles other than nursing titles (–627; –20%).